0xchase/HACS408E/content/schedule/lab-setup/rdp-connection/index.md

 ---
-title: "Windows: Setting Up RDP"
+title: "Windows VM: Setting Up RDP"
 ---

-{{% callout type=warning %}}
+> [!WARNING]
+>

-If you are opening up the `rdp` port, then it is recommended that you change the password of the `ACES` user to somthing other than the default!
+> If you are opening up the `rdp` port, then it is recommended that you change
+> the password of the `ACES` user to something other than the default!
+>

-1. Open the settings application.
+> 1. Open the settings application.
-1. Go to Accounts settings.
+> 1. Go to Accounts settings.
-1. Under `Sign-In Options`, change the password.
+> 1. Under `Sign-In Options`, change the password.

-{{% /callout %}}

 {{% steps %}}